tusharsarkar3/XBNet/READ.md

-XBNET that is built on PyTorch combines tree-based models with neural networks to create a robust architecture that is trained by using a novel optimization technique, Boosted Gradient Descent for Tabular Data which increases its interpretability and performance.Boosted Gradient Descent is initialized with the feature importance of a gradient boosted tree, and it updates the weights of each layer in the neural network in two steps:
+XBNET that is built on PyTorch combines tree-based models with neural networks to create a robust architecture that is trained by using a novel optimization technique, Boosted Gradient Descent for Tabular Data which increases its interpretability and performance.
+Boosted Gradient Descent is initialized with the feature importance of a gradient boosted tree, and it updates the weights of each layer in the neural network in two steps:
 - Update weights by gradient descent.